ansyaku/30DayChartChallenge/README.md

 Comparisons:
 ____________________________________________________

-1. Day 1: Part-to-whole -
+1. Day 1: Part-to-whole - Number of Indonesian Civil Aircraft
 2. Day 2: Pictogram - Number of Active Volcanoes in Indonesia by Island
-3. Day 3: Historical - Number of Indonesian Civil Aircraft
+3. Day 3: Historical -
-4. Day 4: Magical
+4. Day 4: Magical - Wordcloud of Old Testament and New Testament
 5. Day 5: Slope
 6. Day 6: Experimental